privateprep/coding-space-website/src/pages/programs/spring.md

       alt: Students learning to code
     mediaPosition: right
     mdContent: >-
-      ## Group Coding Classes
+      ## Group Classes

-      **Build Cutting-Edge Skills and Long-Lasting Friendships in a Supportive Learning Environment**\
+      **Build Cutting-Edge Skills in a Supportive Learning Environment**\

       \

-      Our weekly after-school coding classes in Manhattan, Brooklyn, Long Island, and Online offer unique coding challenges in Scratch, JavaScript, Python, and more.
-Don't miss our signature project-based curriculum and small student-to-teacher ratio that promises personalized attention.
+      Our weekly after-school and Saturday classes in Manhattan, Brooklyn, Long Island, Westchester, and Online offer unique coding challenges in Scratch, JavaScript, Python, and more.
+Don't miss our signature project-based curriculum and small student-to-teacher ratio that promises personalized attention and individual growth.

       Teachers utilize the Socratic method to help students develop the power to solve problems, think critically, express themselves, and discover their innate potential.
     fgColor: "#264548"
   - type: textAndImageBlock
     buttons: